The Heartland Institute: A Misinformation Factory

 Ideology

 THI began as a sock puppet for the tobacco industry, funded by Philip Morris to undermine efforts to regulate smoking in public.
 Central to this was the attempt to prove that there was no scientific evidence that second-hand smoke was harmful.
 THI and Philip Morris lost that battle, because there was an abundance of solid peer-reviewed evidence to corroborate the hypothesis, and because policy-makers followed the evidence.
 Fundamentally, the raison d’être of THI was and is idealogical: its mission is to support the primacy of individual choice, whatever the consequences for others.
-If I smoke, it’s my choice and my right to do so, and it’s not my problem if that choice gives somebody else lung cancer.
+If I smoke, it is my choice and my right to do so, and it’s not my problem if that choice gives somebody else lung cancer.

 Modus Operandi

-THI has mounted a campaign of pseudo-scientific challenges to peer-reviewed science with the aim of undermining public acceptance of the hypothesis that the earth is warming and that this warming could lead to calamitous consequences.
+THI has mounted a campaign of pseudo-scientific challenges to peer-reviewed science with the aim of undermining public acceptance of the hypothesis that the earth is warming and that this warming could lead to catastrophic consequences.
 To a professional scientist, THI’s cosplay science appears risible, but professional scientists are not its target audience.
 Rather, THI’s messages are directed at ordinary people who find the thought of climate breakdown alarming.
 Its method is simple: to encourage doubt about the existence of a scientific consensus on climate change and in so doing to attempt to foster a groundswell of public opinion that will resist policy changes designed to address the problem.
 Thus THI promotes the idea that scientific opinion is divided, and that the data are open to widely varying interpretations.

 THI has developed a sophisticated machinery to promulgate these misrepresentations of scientific consensus.
 It has hired staff who it calls “fellows” to do its work, mimicking the pattern of research institutes.
 To lend credibility to their misinformation, THI “fellows” cite peer-reviewed scientific literature.
-However, one finds that the meaning of the cited literature is deliberately distorted so that the argument in the original work bears little or no relation to THI’s summary of it.
-To a professional scientist, the deceit is obvious; to a superficial reader, or somebody inexperienced in reading scientific literature, the impression is created of debate and controversy every when none exists.
+However, the meaning of the cited literature is deliberately distorted so that the argument in the original work bears little or no relation to THI’s summary of it.
+To a professional scientist, the deceit is obvious; to a superficial reader, or somebody inexperienced in reading scientific literature, the impression is created of debate and controversy even when none exists.

 Sowing Confusion